bec-archer/SR80-Manuals/user-manual.md

 When you open the app on a Front Counter device, you'll see the **Job Board** — a grid of cards showing all active work orders.
 Each card shows:

 - **Job number** (e.g., 20260325-1) in the top left
-- **Status dots** in the top right — one colored dot per item showing where it is in the repair process (blue = just checked in, yellow = being worked on, orange = tested, green = ready for pickup)
+- **Status dots** in the top right — one colored dot per item showing where it is in the repair process (blue = checked in, yellow = being worked on, orange = tested, green = ready for pickup)
 - **Customer name and phone number**
 - **Item count** and the date/time the job was created